MatteoLacki/timspy/README.md

 ### What gives?

 Simple way to get data out of results collected with your Bruker timsTOF Pro from Python.
+This definitely ain't no rocket science, but is pretty useful!

 For example:

 ```{python}